How to MIG Weld Stainless to Mild Steel: Step by Step

 - Earplugs or earmuffs, especially if you use an angle grinder.

-- Thick welding gloves to protect your hand from UV light, sparks, spatter, and hot metals.
+- Thick welding gloves protect your hands from UV light, sparks, spatter, and hot metals.

 - Fire-resistant clothes that cover all of your body.
 Never wear synthetic clothes.